-Josh Silver is the co-founder and former president and CEO of Free Press and serves as president emeritus on both the Free Press and Free Press Action Fund boards.
+Josh Silver is the co-founder and former president and CEO of Free Press.
 He is the founding CEO of United Republic, an operating foundation challenging the undue influence of money in U.S. politics through passage of comprehensive anti-corruption laws.
 Josh was the campaign manager for the successful Clean Elections in Arizona ballot initiative and director of development for the cultural arm of the Smithsonian Institution.
 Josh speaks and publishes widely on money in politics, government corruption, and media and technology issues.

 People + Policy